njarecki/templateforge/SHARED_TASK_NOTES.md

 ## Notes
 - All templates have license + URL recorded
-- Good category diversity: welcome, newsletter, transactional, ecommerce, promo
+- Good category diversity: welcome, newsletter, transactional, ecommerce, promo, abandoned-cart, shipping
-- ~466 more unique templates needed to hit 1000 target
-- Bash shell may need reset if commands fail (cd to project dir first)
+- Bash shell may break if CWD is deleted - use absolute paths or restart